bootstrapworld/curriculum/lessons/function-notation/langs/en-us/slides.md

 {layout="LaunchC"}
 # Function Notation (Definitions)

-When we apply a function to the inputs it needs, we substitute those inputs for the variables in the definition.
+When applying a function to its inputs, we substitute for the variables in its definition. {style="font-size:15pt"}

-@image{images/fn-table.png, "table showing function application, substituted input, and final product for gt(size)"}
+@image{images/fn-table.png, "table showing function application, substituted input, and final product for gt(size)"}{width="1200"}

 ---
 {layout="InvestigateC"}